Edmund Forschbach: Legal and political career

 On 5 March 1933, Forschbach was elected as a DNVP deputy of the Landtag of Prussia and, after the party disbanded at the end of June, he retained his seat as a "guest" of the Nazi Party faction until the Landtag was dissolved by the Nazis on 14 October 1933.
 At the 12 November national election, he was elected as a deputy of the Reichstag from electoral constituency 18 (Westphalia South) as a "guest" of the Nazi Party faction.
 From August 1933 to March 1934, Forschbach was also a member of the Sturmabteilung (SA), the Nazi paramilitary organization.
 He was never a member of the Nazi Party.

 Forschbach had unsuccessfully sought to prevent the absorption of the CV into the National Socialist German Students' League by encouraging his members to support the regime in hopes of pursuing common goals.
 However, after it became clear that the Nazis intended to bring all student and youth organizations under their sole control, and after his removal as leader of the CV, he moved to a position of opposition to the regime.
 In spring 1934, Forschbach was involved in the planning of a conservative coup against the Hitler government, which his friend Edgar Jung was developing together with Oberregierungsrat (senior government councilor) Herbert von Bose and several other staff members of Vice-Chancellor Franz von Papen.
 This culminated in Papen's Marburg speech on 17 June 1934, which was critical of the regime's excesses and called for restoring a measure of civil liberties.
-After the arrests of Jung on 25 June 1934 and Mariaux on 28 June, Forschbach went into hiding for a several days.
+After the arrests of Jung on 25 June 1934 and Mariaux on 28 June, Forschbach went into hiding for several days.
 Following Papen's house arrest and the extrajudicial murders of Jung and Bose during the Night of the Long Knives, Forschbach fled to an abbey in Nettersheim, after which he crossed the border into the Netherlands between Aachen and Vaals.
 His mandate to the Reichstag was revoked on 10 July for "preparation for high treason", according to a letter by Reichsminister of the Interior, Wilhelm Frick.
 Only at the end of 1934 did he return to Germany, where he settled in Cologne to practice law.
 Between September 1939 and April 1943, Forschbach served as an assistant judge in Breslau (today, Wrocław).
 He was conscripted as a soldier in the Wehrmacht until the end of the war, with the rank of Gefreiter.